aurelio-amerio/techytok/_posts/2019-10-26-code-optimisation-in-julia.md

 ## Keyword arguments

-When a function is in a critical inner loop, avoid keyword arguments and use only positional arguments, this will lead to lesser memory allocation and faster execution.
+When a function is in a critical inner loop, avoid keyword arguments and use only positional arguments, this will lead to better optimisation and faster execution.

 ```julia
 function foo1(x,y=2) ... # preferable